awslabs/aws-customer-churn-pipeline/README.md

     # Step 2 - Deploy infrastructure.
     ./standup.sh

-    # Step 3 - Update the pending Github connection manually in the console and release change in churn pipeline.
+    # Step 3 - Update the pending Github connection manually in the console, Developer Tools -> settings -> connections and release change in churn pipeline.
 This is a one time approval.
   <p align="center">
   <img src="images/UpdateConn.png" width="899" class="centerImage">
   </p>